Born in southern Saskatchewan, lived as a baby in a tent-house, and grew up in a uranium mining town. I am now a confirmed West Coast city-dweller.

 Sailed to Hawaii and San Francisco and biked to Seattle.
 Book lover, dog lover, Spanish student, and gardener when I have time.
 Former securities lawyer for mining companies, now writing full-time.

 In 2014, I started my research for a book about Gunnar Mines, Saskatchewan, a mining town born in the frenzied search for uranium during the Cold War, set in the middle of the post-World War II immigration boom, and contributing in no small measure to the baby boom.
 In the midst of all this history and frenzy, Gunnar was simply a place where people raised their families.
 My book tells their stories.

 My next book is fiction and is making the long arduous journey from an idea to conclusion.
-I also give presentations to writing groups about self-publishing, public speaking, research, and marketing.
+I also write short stories and give presentations to writing groups about self-publishing, public speaking, research, and marketing.

-Also check out my Facebook page: Patricia Sandberg – Sun Dogs and Yellowcake or connect with me on Twitter: PSand100.
+Also check out my Facebook page: Patricia Sandberg – Author or connect with me on Twitter: @PSand100.
 Thanks for dropping by!